 CRI Cray J90se - Ouray

-Ouray became available to users on 12 May 1997.
-It had been initially ordered with 20 CPUs, but SGI/Cray offered NCAR an additional 4 CPUs at no cost in compensation for an unexpectedly long and laborious checkout of the system.
-The additional CPUs were installed in the system on 27 May 1997.
+Ouray became available to users on May 12, 1997.
+The Cray J90se had been ordered with 20 CPUs, but SGI/Cray offered NCAR an additional 4 CPUs at no cost in compensation for an unexpectedly long, laborious checkout of the system.
+The additional CPUs were installed in the system on May 27, 1997.

-When it was installed, Ouray's large memory offered community users the opportunity to run much larger jobs than they could be run before.
-In fact, it had 16 times as much memory than NCAR's old workhorse, the Y-MP8/864 (shavano).
-Although its processor speed was about half the speed of a Y-MP processor, it could sustain up to twice the gigaflops as shavano due to its increased number of processors and vastly increased memory.
+When it was installed, Ouray's large memory offered community users the opportunity to run much larger jobs than could be run before.
+In fact, it had 16 times as much memory than NCAR's old workhorse, the Y-MP8/864 called Shavano.
+Although its processor speed was about half that of a Y-MP processor, it could sustain up to twice the gigaflops as Shavano due to its increased number of processors and vastly increased memory.